ChinmayIngle26/College-hub/README.md

 **Important:** Restart your development server (`npm run dev` or `yarn dev`) after creating or modifying the `.env.local` file.

+### 5. Initial Admin User Setup & Role Assignment

+For the admin panel to function correctly with Firestore security rules, the designated admin user (e.g., `admin@gmail.com`) needs to have their role set to `admin` in their Firestore user document.

+**a.
+Sign Up the Admin User:**
+   Run the application (`npm run dev`) and sign up using the email address you've designated as the admin (e.g., `admin@gmail.com` as defined in `src/app/(app)/admin/page.tsx`).

+**b.
+Manually Set Admin Role in Firestore:**
+   - Go to your Firebase Console -> Firestore Database.
+   - Navigate to the `users` collection.
+   - Find the document corresponding to the admin user you just signed up (the document ID will be the user's UID from Firebase Authentication).
+   - In that document, find the `role` field.
+It will likely be set to `student` (the default during signup).
+   - **Change the value of the `role` field from `student` to `admin` and save the document.**

+   This step is crucial because the Firestore security rules (`firestore.rules`) use this `role` field to grant admin-level permissions for reading/writing user data.

-### 5. Deploy Firestore Security Rules
+### 6. Deploy Firestore Security Rules

-The project includes a `firestore.rules` file that defines basic security for your database (e.g., users can only read/write their own data).
+The project includes a `firestore.rules` file that defines basic security for your database (e.g., users can only read/write their own data, and admins have broader access).
 You need to deploy these rules to your Firebase project.

 **a.
 Log in to Firebase CLI:**
 ```bash